enomooon/fair_comparison_instructions/README.md

 #### Detecting of Language Specific Neurons
 We identify language-specific neurons using LAPE ([Tang et al., 2024](https://aclanthology.org/2024.acl-long.309/)).
-For this purpose, we use the [dataset](https://github.com/kojima-takeshi188/lang_neuron/tree/main/assets/Language/sense) created by [Kojima et al.](https://aclanthology.org/2024.naacl-long.384/).
+For this purpose, we prepare the language-specific text files required by LAPE using this [dataset](https://github.com/kojima-takeshi188/lang_neuron/tree/main/assets/Language/sense).
 Please place the dataset under the datasets folder like `datasets/neuron/assets/Language/sense/ja.json`.

 ```